Benjamin Rush: Revolutionary period

 While Rush was representing Pennsylvania in the Continental Congress (and serving on its medical committee), he also used his medical skills in the field.
 Rush accompanied the Philadelphia militia during the battles after which the British occupied Philadelphia and most of New Jersey.
 He was depicted serving in the Battle of Princeton in the painting The Death of General Mercer at the Battle of Princeton, January 3, 1777 by the American artist John Trumbull.

-The Army Medical Service was in disarray, between the military casualties, extremely high losses from typhoid, yellow fever and other camp illnesses, political conflicts between Dr. John Morgan and Dr. William Shippen Jr., and inadequate supplies and guidance from the medical committee.
+The Army Medical Service was in disarray, between the military casualties, extremely high losses from typhoid, yellow fever and other camp illnesses, political conflicts between John Morgan and William Shippen Jr., and inadequate supplies and guidance from the medical committee.
 Nonetheless, Rush accepted an appointment as surgeon-general of the middle department of the Continental Army.
 Rush's order "Directions for preserving the health of soldiers" became one of the foundations of preventive military medicine and was repeatedly republished, including as late as 1908.
 However, Rush's reporting of Shippen's misappropriation of food and wine supplies intended to comfort hospitalized soldiers, under-reporting of patient deaths, and failure to visit the hospitals under his command, ultimately led to Rush's resignation in 1778.